Tuesday, February 21, 2006

 Whatever you are listening to at the age of 14 will forever have a place in your heart.
 When I was 14, a friend of mine went up to Gainesville, Florida, the nearest hip college town, and came back with a mix of college bands that blew my mind.
 Aleka's Attic, River Phoenix's band was on there.
 Henrietta's Lovers, an artsy funk band with a singer who played trumpet, was on there.
 Ndolphin, a neo-hippie band with male and female singers was on there.
 I devoured it all without discretion.
 The big regional trend in Gainesville at the time was percussion, and all three bands had bongos on their songs.
 I thought it was the coolest thing I'd ever heard.

-The band's first EP, which is pictured above, is pretty solid, containing four gems and one clunker which is a rap song about hating George Bush.
+The band's first EP, which is pictured above, is an incredibly solid set of neo-psychedelic gems with one period piece folk/rap hybrid about hating George Bush.
 Too bad every word of it still rings true today.
 The band's second EP, called Wail, is less developed than its predecessor, but still has moments of brilliance, especially the opening three songs.
 Good luck finding either of these tapes.
 They were released in tiny editions and are virtually impossible to find.
 Thank god some mystery person uploaded this mp3.